De-coding Isaiah Robertson's Symbolism

 Art Type or Medium: Environment/Installation

-Status: inactive - somewhat distressed
+Status: inactive - distressed condition

 Secular or Religious: Religious

-(Quotations on this page are of Isaiah Robertson’s words.)
+(quotations on this page are of Isaiah Robertson’s words)

 The myriad of colorful designs make an overwhelming first impression that may seem decorative, but reminiscent of stained-glass church windows, Prophet Isaiah’s home site is filled with abstractly-stylized biblical references and symbolic messages.
 The colors and details would change, but the broad designs and meanings remained constant.